Mary Ellen Henderson: Our Disgrace and Shame: School Facilities for Negro Children in Fairfax County

 In 1945, Mary Ellen Henderson composed a study, Our Disgrace and Shame: School Facilities for Negro Children in Fairfax County, on the inequalities between black and white schools in Fairfax County to promote the allocation of more resources for her school.
 Children at the white schools rode in heated buses to and from school, while students at the black schools took decrepit, non-heated buses, if they lived close enough to take buses at all (some children walked for about five miles every day).
 The budget for every school in the Fairfax area in 1935 was $340,050.
 97.4% of that money ($330,750) was spent on white schools, while only 2.6% ($9,000) was spent on black schools.
 There was a similar monetary disparity in the 1945–46 school year; the capital outlay budget for white schools was $745,000 about ($13 million today) while the budget for black schools was just a fraction of that, $45,000.
-Many segregated schools didn't get funding for additions like cafeterias.
+Many segregated schools did not get funding for additions such as cafeterias.
 Five white schools, on the other hand, were funded with anywhere from $10,000 to $50,000 to make additions.
 Henderson was able to use the disparities outlined in the report to convince the Fairfax County School Board to build the new 6-room schoolhouse and divide funds equally in the future.